-Figure $ \ref{fig:species-coinvasion} $ illustrates the greatest co-invasion relationships between species.
-Particularly, we are interested in determining whetever the presence of a, native or alien, species affects the likelihood of an invasion event occurring or not.
-It is intriguing to witness interactions between species that pertain to different taxa: for instance, we can see that a positive random effect is estimated for \emph{Phenacoccus manihoti} (commonly known as cassava mealybug) when \emph{Chromolaena odorata} (Siam weed) has reached the country.
-The reader may find of interest that the research by \citet{calatayud}, aimed to explore variations in the dyamics of \emph{P. manihoti} in relation to seasonality and some relevant substances, has ben conducted in in Brazzaville (Congo), where \emph{C. odorata} was the primary plant species.
-The opposite tendency is estimated (negative random effect) for \emph{Frankliniella occidentalis} (western flower thrip) invading a region reached by \emph{Achyranthes aspera} (chaff-flower).
+Figure~\ref{fig:species-coinvasion} also illustrates the strongest co-invasion relationships between the species.
+Particularly, it shows whether the presence of a species affects the rate of an invasion event by another species.
+Considering interactions between species that pertain to different taxa, we see a positive effect for \emph{Phenacoccus manihoti}, commonly known as the cassava mealybug, when \emph{Chromolaena odorata}, or Siam weed, has reached the country. \citet{calatayud} studied the variations in the dispersion dyamics of \emph{P. manihoti} in relation to other factors in Brazzaville (Congo), where \emph{C. odorata} is the primary plant species.
+The opposite tendency, i.e., a negative interaction effect, is found for \emph{Frankliniella occidentalis} (western flower thrip) invading a region that has already been reached by \emph{Achyranthes aspera} (chaff-flower).
 We can find in the literature two instances where the aforementioned weed seem related to viruses whose transmission \emph{F. occidentalis} may be involved.
-Particularly, A. aspera is specifically mentioned by \citet{kumar2008emergence} as being a part of the \emph{Tobacco Streak Virus}' native range.
+Particularly, \emph{A. aspera} is specifically mentioned by \citet{kumar2008emergence} as being a part of the \emph{Tobacco Streak Virus}' native range.
 Because of the harm caused by this virus, one potential response may be the development of a resistance, which has actually been observed in a plant that is resistant to \emph{F. occidentalis}.
-Additionally, \citet{macharia2016weed} analysis of the plants in the tomato production area in Kenya revealed the presence of \emph{A. aspera}.
+Additionally, the analysis of the plants in the tomato production area in Kenya in \citet{macharia2016weed} revealed the presence of \emph{A. aspera}.
 However, it is unclear how it might act as a host for the \emph{Tomato spotted wilt virus}, for which \emph{F. occidentalis} is a renowned vector.